rickli-cloud/headscale-console/README.md

 ### WASM Client

-See [`./wasm`](https://github.com/rickli-cloud/headscale-console/tree/main/wasm) on how to manually build the WASM client or study `.github/workflows` for automated builds.
+Manual build instructions are available in the [`./wasm`](https://github.com/rickli-cloud/headscale-console/tree/main/wasm) directory.
+Refer to the GitHub Actions workflows for the automated build process.

-### Svelte app
+### Svelte App

 > [!TIP]
-> This can be done in Docker:
+> You can also build the app inside a Docker container:
 >
 > ```sh
 > docker run -it --rm --workdir /app -v ${PWD}:/app:rw --entrypoint /bin/sh denoland/deno:latest
 > ```

-Install Dependencies:
+Install dependencies:

 ```sh
 deno install
 ```

-Build the app:
+Build the Svelte frontend:

 ```sh
 deno task build
 ```

-### Docker image
+### Docker Image

 > The docker image does not build the svelte app, only bundles the static files into a small server.
 > Make sure to build the app in advance.